shlomif/shlomif-tech-diary/static-site-generators--despair.md

 and probably less hard than learning an existing one.
 Also see [this](http://www.shlomifish.org/humour/bits/Programs-Every-Programmer-has-Written/).
 So I expect more of them to emerge in the future.

-Someone on chat told me he believed that SSGs wont survive the trend towards component-based client-side frameworks (such as React.js or Vue.js) but I'm skeptical of such predictions and in my time saw several similar ones not materialise.
+Someone on chat told me he believed that SSGs won’t survive the trend towards component-based client-side frameworks (such as React.js or Vue.js) but I'm skeptical of such predictions and in my time saw several similar ones not materialise.
 Also see [this funny critique of modern JS](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f).